All Prince Harry’s Memoir Revelations ‘Spare’ No One, Including Himself

 In subsequent interviews this week, Harry has called Camilla both a “dangerous” schemer willing to leave “bodies in the street” to secure her royal position, while saying he has “compassion” for her.

 Harry reveals Charles has a ratty old teddy bear called Teddy, and that William ignored him as a kid.
 On a hunting trip to Africa, a guide shoves Harry’s head into the carcass of a dead animal as part of a “blooding ritual.”
-A close encounter with a Leopard in Botswana that passes nearby to the camp and Harry takes it as a sign from Diana that “All is well.
+A close encounter with a leopard in Botswana that passes near to the camp and Harry takes it as a sign from Diana that: “All is well.
 And all will be well.”

 “Rehabber Kooks—infected pustule on the arse of humanity”

-Harry talks about Club H, a de facto place he could drink and let his hair down at his dad’s country pile, Highgrove, and of losing his virginity, as has been widely reported.
+Harry talks about Club H, a place he could drink and let his hair down at his dad’s country pile, Highgrove, and of losing his virginity, as has been widely reported.

 “Inglorious episode, with an older woman.
 She liked horses, quite a lot, and treated me not unlike a young stallion.
 Quick ride, after which she’d smacked my rump and sent me off to graze.
 Among the many things about it that were wrong: It happened in a grassy field behind a busy pub.”

-He reserves particular scorn for one journalist who seems to be dead-set on pursuing him at all costs—anagram “Rehabber Kooks,” who seems very likely to be Rebekah Brooks, former editor the News of the World and the Sun and now CEO of News UK—as “an infected pustule on the arse of humanity, plus a shit excuse for a journalist.”
+He reserves particular scorn for one journalist who seems to be dead-set on pursuing him at all costs—anagram “Rehabber Kooks,” who seems very likely to be Rebekah Brooks, former editor of the News of the World and the Sun and now CEO of News UK (and tipped to take over the entire Murdoch empire)—as “an infected pustule on the arse of humanity, plus a shit excuse for a journalist.”

 Charles and Camilla’s spin doctor decided to collude with Brooks, Harry writes, and throw the teenage Harry under the tabloid bus in order to “bolster the sagging reputation of Pa… No more the unfaithful husband, Pa would now be presented to the world as the harried single dad coping with a drug-addled child.”